Bambu Lab P1P 3D Printer: High-Speed FDM Printing Solution

 ABS Print Sample: Bambu Lab P1P produced a relief-decorated cup in 40 minutes.

-3D-printed ornate cylindrical object with dragon motif, crafted by Bambu P1P, held by gloved hands on wooden surface.
+3D-printed cylindrical object with intricate dragon design, crafted by Bambu P1P, held by gloved hands on a wooden surface.

 For reliable printing with high-temperature or warp-prone materials, the enclosed Bambu Lab P1S is the better choice.